 Sales Engineers are awarded the highest paychecks, with compensation nearing around $119K per year on average; Senior Network Engineers are next on the list, bringing in close to about $96K, followed by Senior Software Engineers earning approximately $81K and Finance Managers making $81K.
 Near the bottom at Level (3) Communications are Network Operations Center Technicians, pulling in an average of just $59K.

 Years of Experience

-When it comes to location, the highest average paycheck ($95K annually) can be spotted in Denver, Colo.; Boulder, Colo. (approximately $83K), Mclean, Va. ($81K), and Tulsa, Okla. ($73K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at around $59K) is Phoenix, Ariz.
-Within the company, workers earn the highest salaries (an average of $100K per year) in New York.
+When it comes to location, the highest average paycheck ($90K per year) can be spotted in Denver, Colo.; Boulder, Colo. ($83K), Mclean, Va. (approximately $81K), and Tulsa, Okla. ($73K) are the next top-paying cities.
+Atlanta, Ga. is one of the lowest-paid cities, with earnings averaging about $53K.
+By state, the highest compensation levels appear in New York, where the average salary is $100K annually.

 Certifications and Degrees

 Those lacking certification bring in much lower salaries than Cisco Certified Design Associates, who make $109K per year.
 Becoming a CompTIA Network+ Expert can certainly pay off here; those folks make approximately $96K on average.
 Those with a Master of Business Administration (MBA) at Level (3) Communications come out on top, and their salaries approach around $90K annually.

 In this role, the best-paying skill appears to be Sales; individuals who claim it among their capabilities enjoy a higher median salary of $105K per year.
 Project Management is considered a run-of-the-mill skill; close to a seventh of Level (3) Communications' people use it regularly.
 Many workers are also familiar with Microsoft Excel, Microsoft Office, and Customer Relationship Management.